Foundation Study 3

 Jesus is God.
 He is referenced as God (Philippians 2:6; John 10:33), the exact representation of God (Hebrews 1:3), the image of God (Colossians 1:15), the bodily expression of God (Colossians 2:9), equal with God (John 5:18), the fullness of God (Colossians 1:19), and possessing the authority of God (Luke 5:20–26).

 4. Matthew 1:18

 Jesus was born of a virgin (Matthew 1:22–24; Luke 1:35).
 The virgin birth of Jesus Christ accomplished two things.
-First, it revealed Jesus to be the fulfillment of Old Testament Messianic prophecy (Isaiah 7:14).
+First, it revealed Jesus to be the fulfillment of the Old Testament Messianic prophecy (Isaiah 7:14).
 Second, it enabled Jesus to become the Savior of humanity.
-Only a virgin birth enables a sinless substitute since sin nature is transmitted through conception (Psalm 51:5).
-Only perfect (sinless) (Hebrews 4:15) human (Hebrews 10:4) blood (Hebrews 9:22) could provide a “once for all time” (Hebrews 10:10) substitutional sacrifice for mankind (Hebrews 2:14–15).
+Only a virgin birth allows for a sinless substitute since our sin nature transmits through conception (Psalm 51:5).
+Only perfect (sinless) (Hebrews 4:15) human (Hebrews 10:4) blood (Hebrews 9:22) could provide a "once for all time" (Hebrews 10:10) substitutional sacrifice for humanity (Hebrews 2:14–15).

 5. Luke 7:18-23